 This film shows practical examples, of how people with care and support needs can be supported to have choice and control; and with that, dignity in care.

 This film gives us an insight into people’s lives and the way they want to maintain their surroundings.
 It’s important to support people to maintain their personal hygiene and appearance, and their living environment, and to the standards that they want.

-This film shows a number of innovative schemes across the country that offer practical assistance for people with care and support needs.
+This film for health and care staff shows a number of innovative schemes across the country that offer practical assistance for people with care and support needs.
 The film points out that help with small tasks can prevent people from needing a higher level of care.

-This film reminds us that pain levels vary for every individual.
-It says that medication is important but that it isn’t always appropriate and sometimes it shouldn’t be a first step.
-The film also looks at how alternative therapies, massages and the simple use of moisturiser to keep the skin hydrated, can make a big difference in alleviating some of the pain that people have.
+This film for health and care staff reminds us that pain levels vary for every individual.
+It also looks at how alternative therapies, massages and the simple use of moisturiser to keep the skin hydrated, can help to alleviate pain.

 Results 1 - 9 of 9